Skagen Denmark: History

-Founded in 1989, the company was the brainchild of Henrik and Charlotte Jorst, who had moved from Denmark to the US in 1986 when Henrik was appointed U.S. sales manager for Danish brewery Carlsberg.
-The couple decided to establish their own business as U.S. representative for a Danish manufacturer of corporate branded business gift watches, and for exclusive Jacob Jensen designer watches.
+The company was founded in 1989 in New York by Henrik and Charlotte Jorst.
+The couple had moved from Denmark to the United States in 1986 when Henrik was appointed the U.S. sales manager for the Carlsberg brewery.
+Deciding to start their own business, they initially acted as U.S. representatives for a Danish manufacturer of corporate gift watches and for exclusive Jacob Jensen designer watches.